List of Persona 3 characters: Koromaru

 Koromaru (コロマル Koromaru) is a Shiba Inu that has the capability to summon a Persona.
-He has no direct affiliations with Gekkoukan High but was the loyal dog of an unnamed priest who suddenly died because of shadows.
-In grief, Koromaru protected the shrine his master once resided in from shadows during the Dark Hour until S.E.E.S. investigated the happenings and saw Koromaru down and beaten after defending the shrine.
+He has no direct affiliations with Gekkoukan High but was the loyal dog of an unnamed priest who suddenly died due to the Shadows.
+In grief, Koromaru protected the shrine his master once resided in from Shadows during the Dark Hour until S.E.E.S. investigated the happenings and saw Koromaru downed and beaten after defending the shrine.
 Koromaru's Persona is Cerberus (ケルベロス Keruberosu) of the Strength Arcana.

 When in battle; Koromaru, being a quadruped, uses a specially designed collar to summon his Persona instead of an Evoker.
 Koromaru has very high base agility and wields a knife by biting it in his mouth and he wears special equipment that only he can wear.
 His Persona allows him to wield Fire and Darkness attacks along with the capability to instill the "Fear" ailment.
 If the player is controlling the female protagonist, he replaces Yuko Nishiwaki as the Social Link of the Strength Arcana and can be established after the player has at least rank one of Fuuka Yamagishi's Social Link.
 In the Social Link, Koromaru is taken on walks and sees the experiences of daily life and bonds with the female protagonist.
 For both protagonists, there is also a separate walk feature where you can take Koromaru out at night for a walk to occasionally gain Social Link points of other characters or get healing items.

 Koromaru also appears as a character in the spinoff sequel Persona 4 Arena Ultimax where he is a tandem character with Ken Amada, now wearing Ken's old jacket from the Persona 3.
 Unlike the other characters, Koromaru does not appear in Persona 3: The Weird Masquerade, likely due to the difficulties of having a dog act in character and controlled in live action.